morgcook/advent-of-code/README.md

-My ingenius (joke) solutions for advent of code challenges
+My ingenious (bad) solutions for the advent of code challenges